Insurance underwriters decide if applications for insurance cover should be accepted and, if so, what the terms and

 Once qualified, you can work your way up to the position of senior underwriter or team leader/manager.
 As you gain experience you'll usually take responsibility for junior members of staff who will refer their underwriting decisions to you.
 You may also have the opportunity to deliver training to new or less experienced employees and undertake coaching and mentoring.

 As your career develops, accepting more responsibility and dealing with complex or greater risks will increase your opportunities to progress and to move to different posts and companies.

-Moving into other core areas of insurance - for example risk management, loss adjusting, claims or broking - is possible for experienced underwriters, whose broad experience gives them scope for general management roles.
+Moving into other core areas of insurance - for example risk management, loss adjusting or claims management - is possible for experienced underwriters, whose broad experience gives them scope for general management roles.
 Alternatively, you could choose to move into reinsurance to deal with complex cases and high levels of risk, or progress into a specialist field, such as marine or aviation insurance.

 It's also possible to move into the sales field, developing your relationship-building skills to meet sales targets for specific types of insurance.